privateprep/coding-space-website/src/pages/programs/girlcode-program.md

       - title: All my other coding classes are with boys.
 At GirlCode, the community is way more supportive.
         content: Rita, age 10
+  - type: textOnly
+    textAlign: center
+    bgColor: "#9de2dd"
+    textColor: "#264548"
+    mdContent: >-
+      ## Scholarships Available

+      We believe that everyone has a right to equitable education in a safe and inclusive learning environment and are committed to increasing access to our high-quality coding programs.
+Our scholarship program accounts for 25 percent of the students we teach.
+Our long-term goal as we work towards educational equity is to reach 50 percent of our students through at-cost and pro-bono services.
+  - type: buttons
+    bgColor: "#9de2dd"
+    fgColor: "#264548"
+    textColor: "#eec11a"
+    list:
+      - title: Apply For A Scholarship
+        content: "#"
 ---